moov-io/iso8583/README.md

 ## Project status

-Moov ISO8583 currently offers a Go package with plans for an API in the near future.
-Please star the project if you are interested in its progress.
-The project supports generating and parsing ISO8583 messages.
-Feedback on this early version of the project is appreciated and vital to its success.
-Please let us know if you encounter any bugs/unclear documentation or have feature suggestions by opening up an issue.
+Moov ISO8583 is a Go package that's been **thoroughly tested and trusted in the real world**.
+The project has proven its reliability and robustness in real-world, high-stakes scenarios.
+Please let us know if you encounter any missing feature/bugs/unclear documentation by opening up [an issue](https://github.com/moov-io/iso8583/issues/new).
 Thanks!

 ## Go library